willkg/douglas/docs/plugins/rst_parser.rst

 Summary
 =======

-A reStructuredText entry formatter for pyblosxom.  reStructuredText is part of the docutils project (http://docutils.sourceforge.net/).
+A reStructuredText entry formatter for douglas.  reStructuredText is part of the docutils project (http://docutils.sourceforge.net/).
 To use, you need a *recent* version of docutils.
 A development snapshot (http://docutils.sourceforge.net/#development-snapshots) will work